Stability of black holes with non-minimally coupled scalar hair to the Einstein tensor: Evolution of axial gravitational perturbations

-Figure \ref{fig:2} presents the temporal response of the BH against gravitational perturbations for masses in the region $m<<\ell_\eta$ ($m/\ell_\eta\sim\mathcal{O}(10^{-3})$) .
-It is worth noting that the initial quasinormal ringdown is very similar to that of Schwarzschild BHs.
+Figure \ref{fig:2} presents the temporal response of the BH against axial perturbations in the small ratio regime $m<<\ell_\eta$ ($m/\ell_\eta\sim\mathcal{O}(10^{-3})$).
+The initial quasinormal ringdown is quite similar to that of a Schwarzschild BH.
 Such behavior is expected and can be attributed to the high value of $\ell_\eta$ relative to the mass.
-Perturbations with higher multipole number $\ell$ decay faster and with higher frequency since more energy is carried away from the photon sphere.
-The late time behavior however, shows that, instead of a power-law cutoff, the field settles down to constant value which directly relates to the asymptotic value that the effective potential acquires (see Fig. \ref{fig:V-eff_BH}).
+Perturbations with higher angular number $\ell$ decay faster and with higher frequency since more energy is carried away from the photon sphere.
+This phenomenon is expected since similar behavior appears for gravitational perturbations and QNMs in Schwarzschild BHs \cite{Berti:2009kk}.
+The late time behavior however, shows that, instead of a power-law cutoff, the field settles to a constant value which is related to the asymptotic value that the effective potential acquires (see Fig. \ref{fig:V-eff_BH}) and the expectancy of late-time echoes.
+The eventual late-time tail should be more evident for large BHs since echoes will be washed out rapidly at the event horizon.